Lurene Tuttle: Films and television

 In 1958 and 1959, she was cast in two episodes as Gladys Purvis, the mother of series character Kate McCoy, played by Kathleen Nolan, in the sitcom The Real McCoys, with Walter Brennan and Richard Crenna.
-She appeared twice on the NBC western series The Californians, once as Belle Calhoun in "Skeleton in the Closet" (1958) and then as Maude Sorel in "The Painted Lady" (1959).
+She appeared twice on the NBC Western series The Californians, once as Belle Calhoun in "Skeleton in the Closet" (1958) and then as Maude Sorel in "The Painted Lady" (1959).
 She guest-starred with Andrew Duggan in his crime series Bourbon Street Beat.

 Tuttle appeared three times each on sitcoms The Danny Thomas Show and Petticoat Junction and twice on the following: Leave It to Beaver, The Bob Cummings Show, The Ann Sothern Show, Pete and Gladys, The Andy Griffith Show, Hazel, General Electric Theater, Switch, and Fantasy Island; she appeared as Lee Meriwether's aunt in the final episode of Barnaby Jones in 1980.

 In 1960, she was cast as Mrs. Courtland in the episode "The Raffle Ticket" of the sitcom based on the comic strip Dennis the Menace, with Jay North and Joseph Kearns.

-She also played the part of Eddie Haskell's landlady in Leave It to Beaver's 1962 episode called "Bachelor at Large".
+She also played the part of Eddie Haskell's landlady in Leave It to Beavers 1962 episode called "Bachelor at Large".

-Tuttle guest-starred in such westerns as Buckskin, The Restless Gun, Colt .45, Johnny Ringo, The Cowboys, Little House on the Prairie, Wanted Dead or Alive, Bonanza, Gunsmoke, The Adventures of Jim Bowie, Lawman, and The Iron Horse.
+Tuttle guest-starred in such Westerns as Buckskin, The Restless Gun, Colt .45, Johnny Ringo, The Cowboys, Little House on the Prairie, Wanted Dead or Alive, Bonanza, Gunsmoke, The Adventures of Jim Bowie, Lawman, and The Iron Horse.
+She played Ma Deaver in Have Gun – Will Travel S1 E32 "The Five Books of Owen Deaver" which aired 4/25/1958.

 Tuttle was cast as Mrs. Grange in the 1963 episode "The Risk" on the drama series Mr. Novak, starring James Franciscus as an idealistic high school teacher.
 She later appeared on the popular 1960s sitcoms I Dream of Jeannie, The Munsters, and Petticoat Junction.

 Tuttle's best-known role to the general public was likely in 32 episodes of the series Julia (1968–1971) as Hannah Yarby.
 In 1972, she appeared as Bella Swann on the episode "Farmer Ted and the News" on The Mary Tyler Moore Show and as Mrs. Sharp on The Partridge Family.

 In 1980, Tuttle appeared as Mrs. McIntyre in the television movie White Mama, with Bette Davis.
-From 1981–1984, Tuttle appeared six times on the drama series Trapper John, M.D.
-One of her last roles was in episode 25 ("Murder in the Afternoon") of Murder, She Wrote as Agnes Cochran.
+From 1981 to 1984, Tuttle appeared six times on the drama series Trapper John, M.D.
+One of her later roles was in episode 25 ("Murder in the Afternoon") of Murder, She Wrote as Agnes Cochran.
 The episode first aired on October 13, 1985.